Edoardo Reja

-Edoardo Reja (born 10 October 1945) is an Italian professional football manager and former player who is the manager of Slovenian club Gorica.
+Edoardo Reja (born 10 October 1945) is an Italian professional football manager and former player who was most recently the manager of Slovenian club Gorica.

 After a career as a midfielder spent mostly with SPAL and Palermo, he began working as a manager.
 He won four promotions from Serie B, including as champions with Brescia (1997) and Vicenza (2000), as well as Cagliari (2004) and Napoli (2007).

 Reja managed Vicenza, Napoli, Lazio and Atalanta in Serie A.

 Playing career

-Reja began his career with the SPAL 1907 youth squad, coached by Paolo Mazza, playing in midfield alongside lifelong friend Fabio Capello, and other notable players such as Louis Pasetti and Adriano Zanier.
+Reja began his career with the SPAL youth squad, coached by Paolo Mazza, playing in midfield alongside lifelong friend Fabio Capello, and other notable players such as Louis Pasetti and Adriano Zanier.
 Together, they helped the team win the 1963–64 Campionato Nazionale Primavera.
-In 1965, Reja joined Capello in Serie A, in the SPAL 1907 first team, earning an appearance with the Italian U-23 squad.
-Reja played for two more teams, U.S. Città di Palermo and Alessandria in a long career that lasted until 1975, playing a total of 124 Serie A matches.
+In 1965, Reja joined Capello in Serie A, in the SPAL first team, earning an appearance with the Italian U-23 squad.
+Reja played for two more teams, US Città di Palermo and Alessandria in a long career that lasted until 1975, playing a total of 124 Serie A matches.